close up gnat

 Why Do Gnats Bite Humans?

-Black flies are particularly known for their aggressive biting behavior, often swarming in large numbers, especially near running water where they breed.
-Biting midges, though smaller, can also deliver a painful nip.
-They are attracted to the carbon dioxide we exhale, our body heat, and certain scents.
+Black flies are especially known for their aggressive biting behavior, often swarming in large numbers, especially near running water where they breed.
+Biting midges, though smaller, can also deliver a painful nip. they’re attracted to the carbon dioxide we exhale, our body heat, and certain scents.

 Gnat Bite Symptoms: What to Expect